wangyu09/asr_memo/README.md

 1. k-means algorithm.
 2. compute MFCC feature from files.
 3. train a GMM model with EM algorithm (Support parallel threads).

+## Hidden Markov Model

+In [hmm](./hmm), there are some functions to train and query a HMM model.
+1. forward and backward algorithm of a HMM model.
+2. token passing viterbi decoding algorithm.